|

 029/027 |

 During the past 24 hours, solar activity was low.
-Six active sunspot regions were on the visble disk, with no M-class and above flares produced.
-Due to the continuous effect of recurrent coronal hole high speed stream, the solar wind speed increased to about 460 km/s, and the geomagnetic field reached minor storm levels for 6 hours and active levels for 6 hours. |
+Ten active sunspot regions were on the visble disk without any M-class or above flares produced.
+The solar wind speed maintained at about 400 km/s.
+The geomagnetic field was at quiet levels. |

-Within next three days, the solar activity will be mainly low with a little chance for M-class flares.
-Due to the continuous effect of recurrent coronal hole high speed stream, the geomagnetic field is expect to reach active or minor storm levels on 7 Jul and quiet to unsettled on 8-9 Jul. |
+Within the next three days, the solar activity will be mainly low with a chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |